 routeUrl helper function that serializes your route to the final URL (here,

 /about) for linking to.
+There is also a

 Spend a few moments trying to appreciate how this is much simpler to write than dealing with HTML template files spread across the disk as is the case with traditional static site generators.
 If you choose to go the DSL route, Haskell’s type-safety now applies to your HTML as well.
 On top of it, Ema’s hot reload will instantly update the dev server’s browser view whenever you change your HTML (or any of the Haskell source code).

-Next, you might want to peruse the helper topics if you need some extra functionality provided.
+Next, you might want to peruse Howto.